wp-plugins/dynamic-dates/readme.txt

 * Gave the settings group name a more unique name to avoid collisions with other plugins

 = 2.0 - 2015-01-25 =
 * Added timezone support, the most requested feature.
 The default timezone is set in the WordPress configuration.
 Requires PHP 5.2.
-Use the gmt_offset shortcode attribute.
+Use the timezone shortcode attribute.
 * Added international language support, the second most requested feature.
 The default language is set in the WordPress configuration.
 Requires PHP 5.3 with the International extension.
 Use the language shortcode attribute.

 = 1.0.1 - 2015-01-23  =